 Any unexplained absence will be considered truancy.
 This includes being absent from class without permission, leaving campus without checking out, or skipping class.
-If a student leaves the campus site without checking out, parents or guardians and/or legal authorities will be contacted.
-Consequences:
+If a student leaves

 - First Offense: Equal minutes/hours of detention for time skipped. - Second Offense: One day in-school suspension. - Third Offense: Indefinite in-school suspension pending an expulsion hearing.